Eryadu/Java_feb_2025/src/Mar4/readme.md

 String orgnization = "Pragra"

 2. Using new keyword -- create new memory outside SCP somewhere in heap, everytime object is created.

+-- == check the reference and .equals() -- to check content comparison